Charles Bock

-Charles Bock (born 1969) is an American writer whose debut 2008 novel Beautiful Children (published by Random House) was selected by The New York Times as a Notable Book of the Year for 2008, and won the 2009 Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
-He currently lives in Brooklyn, New York.
+Charles Bock (born 1969) is an American writer whose debut novel Beautiful Children (published by Random House) was selected by The New York Times as a Notable Book of the Year for 2008, and won the 2009 Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
+He lives in Brooklyn, New York.

 Biography

 Bock was born and raised in Las Vegas, which served as the setting for Beautiful Children.
-He comes from a family of pawnbrokers who've operated pawn shops in Downtown Las Vegas for more than thirty years.
+He comes from a family of pawnbrokers who have operated shops in Downtown Las Vegas for more than 30 years.
 On his website, he reflects upon his upbringing as a source of inspiration for the novel:

 Bock earned a Master's of Fine Arts in fiction and literature from Bennington College and has taught fiction at the Gotham Writers Workshop in New York City.

-Bock is a 2009 recipient of the Silver Pen Award (Nevada Writers Hall of Fame), which was established in 1996 to recognize mid-career writers who have already shown substantial achievement.
+He is a 2009 recipient of the Silver Pen Award (Nevada Writers Hall of Fame), which was established in 1996 to recognize mid-career writers who have already shown substantial achievement.

 Personal life

 In 2009, Bock's first wife, Diana Colbert, was diagnosed with leukemia.
 The couple's daughter, Lily Starr, was six months old at the time.
 Following a pair of bone marrow transplants, Diana Colbert died in December 2011, three days before Lily Starr's third birthday.
-He subsequently married writer Leslie Jamison, with whom he has a daughter.
-They are no longer married, and share custody of their daughter.
+He subsequently married writer Leslie Jamison, with whom he also has a daughter.
+They divorced in 2020 and share custody of their daughter.